×

 When we asked expats and global nomads about the quality of medical care in Norway, they replied:

 "Norway has a comprehensive public healthcare system that provides a wide range of services, including primary care, specialist care, hospital care, mental health services, and preventive health services.
 The quality of public healthcare in Norway is generally high, with a focus on preventive care and patient-centered care.
 Foreign residents in Norway have access to the public healthcare system, although they may need to pay a fee for some services.
 Expats in Norway can use the public healthcare system by registering with a local doctor and obtaining a health insurance card.
-This card allows them to access the same services as Norwegian citizens, including free or discounted doctor visits, hospital stays, and prescription medications," remarked one member in Norway.
+This card allows them to access the same services as Norwegian citizens, including free or discounted doctor visits, hospital stays, and prescription medications," said one digital nomad in Norway.

 AGS Worldwide MoversAGS Worldwide Movers